 St. Thomas Episcopal School was founded as an outreach program of St. Thomas Episcopal Church.

 The church was founded at the corner of Loop 1604 and US Highway 281 North in 1966, serving the north San Antonio area.
 In 1974, the school began as a Mother's Day Out program with 32 children of the ages of three and four.
 Through the years, the school grew from it's roots as a Mother's Day Out program to a Preschool and beyond.
 In 1997 STES had its first fifth grade graduating class which continued until 2018.
-Today, St. Thomas Episcopal School serves students from age two through Fifth grade.
+Today, St. Thomas Episcopal School serves students from age two through fourth grade.